adr1enbe4udou1n/blog/content/posts/2022-02-13-build-your-own-docker-swarm-cluster.md

 * Be comfortable with SSH terminal
 * Registered for a [Hetzner Cloud account](https://accounts.hetzner.com/signUp)
 * A custom domain, I'll use `example.org` here
+* A account to a transactional mail provider as mailgun, sendgrid, sendingblue, etc.

 {{< alert >}}
 You can of course apply this guide on any other cloud provider, but I doubt that you can achieve lower price.